microsoft/azuredevopslabs/labs/vstsextend/Jenkins/README.md

 * One way is to completely replace the VSTS Build with Jenkins.
 This involves the configuration of a CI pipeline in Jenkins and a web hook in VSTS that invokes the CI process when source code is pushed by any member to a repository or a branch.
 The VSTS Release Management will be configured to connect to the Jenkins server through the configured Service Endpoint to fetch the compiled artifacts for the deployment.

 * The alternate way is to use Jenkins and Team Build together.
 In this approach, a Jenkins build will be nested within the VSTS build.
-A build definition will be configured in the VSTS with a **Jenkins** task to queue a job in Jenkins and download the artifacts produced by the job and publish it to the VSTS or any shared folder from where it can be picked by the Release Management.
-This approach has multiple benefits -
+A build definition will be configured in the VSTS with a **Jenkins** task to queue a job in Jenkins that downloads the artifacts produced by the job and publish it to the VSTS or any shared folder from where it can be picked by the Release Management.
+This approach has multiple benefits:

     1. End-to-end traceability from work item to source code to build and release
     1. Triggering of a Continuous Deployment (CD) when the build is completed successfully